St. Louis Fed employees

 - IDEAS is the world’s largest bibliographic database dedicated to economics.
 This service, provided by RePEc, is hosted by the St. Louis Fed’s Research Division.

-- Does not include time spent on training, administrative work and special projects.
+- Hours spent do not include time spent on training, administrative work and special projects.

 - These platforms include Twitter, Facebook, LinkedIn, Instagram, YouTube and Pinterest.